 For specific details on the institution's refund policy, you can visit the Refund Policy page and link to the academic calendar with withdrawal deadlines for the current and future quarters.

 When students completely withdraw from a class or all classes during the 100 percent or 50 percent refund period, tuition and allowable fees are reduced by the amount of the institutional refund.
 For example, if a student makes a complete withdrawal during an 50 percent refund period, the student's tuition and allowable fees are reduced by 50 percent.

-Institutional refunds will be used to repay financial aid funds in the following order up to the maximum received in each program: 1) Federal Loans, 2) Federal Pell Grant, 3) Federal Supplemental Educational Opportunity Grant, 4) NSC Grant, 5) Tuition Waiver Grant, 6) Washington State Need Grant, 7) Workforce Education Tuition Assistance, 8) Agency Accounts and Scholarships
+Institutional refunds will be used to repay financial aid funds in the following order up to the maximum received in each program: 1) Federal Loans, 2) Federal Pell Grant, 3) Federal Supplemental Educational Opportunity Grant, 4) NSC Grant, 5) Tuition Waiver Grant, 6) Washington College Grant, 7) Workforce Education Tuition Assistance, 8) Agency Accounts and Scholarships

 Under the federal government's "Return of Title IV Funds" policy, students are considered to have "earned" the percentage of their Title IV aid (Federal Perkins Loan, Federal Pell Grant and Federal Supplemental Educational Opportunity Grant) that equals the percentage of the quarter completed (in calendar days).
 For example, if a student completely withdraws from classes after completing 10 percent of the quarter, that student has "earned" 10 percent of the Title IV aid that was used to pay tuition and fees.
 The remaining 90 percent of the Title IV aid (aid which is considered to be "unearned") will be used to repay Title IV funds.